deohs/r_onramp/r_data_types_language_basics.md

 ```

 This assignment takes place within the function call and is not available
-outside of the function or after the function call is made.
+outside of the function or after the function call has competed.

+## Implicit (unnamed) function arguments

-Since the `x` argument is the first argument expected by the function, we do
+Since the `x` argument is the first parameter expected by the function, we do
-not have to explicitly assign our value to this argument, if we supply our
+not have to explicitly assign our value as a named argument, if we supply our
 value as the first (or only) argument.